RENTAL QUALIFYING GUIDELINES

 These are our current Rental Qualifying Guidelines and nothing contained in these requirements shall constitute a guarantee or representation that all Residents currently residing in the community, including the roommates that will occupy the Unit with any Resident, have met these requirements.
 There may be Residents or occupants who have applied to reside in our community prior to this requirement going into effect.
 We are not responsible and assume no duty for obtaining criminal history checks on any residents, occupants, guests, or contractors in the Community.

-The Applicant must earn an annual gross income equal to four (4) times the total rent and must have qualifying credit history.
-In the state of California, the Applicant must earn an annual gross income equal to four (4) times the total rent and must have qualifying credit history.
-If the Applicant cannot prove income (i.e. provide pay stubs, tax records or other documents proving income) and does not meet the qualifying credit history, then the Applicant must have a Guarantor sign a Guaranty of Resident Obligations.
+The Applicant must earn an annual gross income equal to two (2) times the total rent and must have qualifying credit history.
+In the state of California, the Applicant must earn an annual gross income equal to two (2) times the total rent and must have qualifying credit history.
+If the Applicant cannot prove income (i.e. provide pay stubs, tax records or other documents proving income) and/or does not meet the qualifying credit history, then the Applicant must have a Guarantor sign a Guaranty of Resident Obligations.
 The Guarantor must meet these income requirements.
 In the event that no or insufficient credit history is obtained, the Applicant may be required to pay an additional amount of pre-paid rent.
 Any Applicant or Guarantor who does not have a social security number must pay a deposit equal to two month’s rent.
 In the event the Applicant submits an executed Housing Contract but does not submit an executed Guaranty of Resident Obligations as and when required by Owner, Owner shall have the right to require the Applicant to honor its obligations under and comply with all obligations of the Housing Contract.

 The Applicant must never have plead guilty; plead no contest; received probation, deferred adjudication, court-ordered community supervision or pre-trial diversion for a felony (whether or not resulting in a conviction).
 The Applicant must never have been convicted; plead guilty; plead no contest; received probation, deferred adjudication, court-ordered community supervision or pre-trial diversion, or a pending charge that has not yet been resolved for a misdemeanor involving violence or sexual misconduct (whether or not resulting in conviction).
 The Applicant must not have been asked or ordered by a representative of any government to leave the U.S or any other country.